akgupta2002D/web103_proj4_vitaminShots/README.md

 The following **additional** features are implemented:

-- [x] Visual implementation of the Vitamin SHOT as a bottle.
+- [x] Visual implementation of the Vitamin SHOT as a bottle making it look .
 Bottle changes ribbons based on the features.

 ## Video Walkthrough